Plan Your Field Trip

 For Preschool-age children:

 - Wonderplace Discover Guide: Download this guide before your visit.
-(Wegmans Wonderplace is open Wednesday–Friday, 11 a.m.–4 p.m.)
+(Wegmans Wonderplace is open Wednesday, Thursday, and Sunday, 11 a.m.–4 p.m.
+Hours subject to change.)

 Other Tips for Visiting